mprestin77/Deploy-NFS-cache-on-OCI/README.md

 ![image](https://github.com/mprestin77/Deploy-NFS-cache-on-OCI/assets/54962742/a8681e27-4450-4baa-a81b-f438381cb181)

 ### Deployment
 To deploy NFS cache on OCI provision an Oracle Linux compute instance using one of E4.DenseIO.Flex shapes.
-Use of one available E4.DenseIO.Flex shapes available
+Use of one available E4.DenseIO.Flex shapes

 ![image](https://github.com/mprestin77/Deploy-NFS-cache-on-OCI/assets/54962742/452b83cb-554a-47f9-a6b1-c177ff045096)